garden/tree/camp/Readme.md

   given to the template file) and `params` (parameters given to the macro).
 * `{{~macro; rest }}` will run the macro named `macro` (please note that this macro has more than one character in it, this is legit).

+You may, just as with `Camp.add` actions, return a function from `Camp.handle`, and give it a third parameter, a string, to specify the name of the event that will trigger that function (and will send the templated document back to the client).

 ## Fall through